discordjs/guide/guide/interactions/registering-slash-commands.md

-# Slash Commands
+# Slash commands

 ::: warning
 This page will **NOT** be using the command handler version of the `index.js` and `deploy-commands.js` files for the sake of simplicity during explanation.
 However, all the concepts and examples in this page are also applicable for the command handler version of the aformentioned files.
 :::

-## What are Slash Commands?
+## What are slash commands?

-Discord provides developers with the option to create client-integrated Slash Commands.
+Discord provides developers with the option to create client-integrated slash commands.

 Here is a quick 1 minute explanation video from Discord: